-This project will provide 15 picture books written by popular Ivorian author Fatou Keita.
+This project will expand on the earlier project that provided 15 picture books written by popular Ivorian author Fatou Keita.
 Kids in Burkina love these books and often come to village libraries just for them.
-They are perfect for emergent readers because they are about situations that could happen in their neighborhoods, are written in simple French and include beautiful illustrations on each page.
-Presently, each library only has a few of the books that Keita has written, and FAVL would like to get complete sets in each library.
+They portray situations that occur in their neighborhoods, are written in simple French, and include beautiful illustrations on each page.
+In 2020, FAVL hopes to provide 50 appropriate girl-centered and young adult books for young women to 60 community and public libraries.

-This project enables FAVL to provide Fatou Keita to 13 village libraries in Burkina Faso.
+This project enables FAVL to provide appropriate books to 60 village libraries in Burkina Faso.
 Because the books reflect their own lives and culture, kids will be encouraged to read more and more frequently visit their village library.
 Research shows that literacy skills improve with reading.
 With their increased reading fluency, kids will want to read other books and study more in school.
 Ultimately, this could help them stay in school longer.